Introduction

 Reactions

-RaMP-DB pulls reaction information from the curated resource Rhea and HMDB.
-Only human reactions are retrieve.
-The information retrieved includes reaction classes, information on substrates and products, their enzymes (if any) as well as directionality.
+RaMP-DB pulls reaction information from Rhea and HMDB.
+Only human reactions are retrieved, including reaction classes, information on substrates and products, their enzymes (if any) as well as reaction direction.
 Both enzymatic and spontaenous biotransformations are represented.

-The following analyes involving reactions can be performed: retrieving analytes involved in the same reaction and visualizing associated networks, retrieve and interactively explore reaction classes and perform enrichment.
+The following analytics involving reactions can be performed: 1) retrieve analytes involved in the same reaction and visualize associated networks, 2) retrieve and interactively explore reaction classes and perform enrichment.

-The user may want to know what enzymes which can catalyze reactions involving metabolites in their experiment and vice versa.
+Users may want to know what enzymes could catalyze reactions involving metabolites of interest and vice versa.

 Users can input metabolites to retrieve associated enzymes or can input enzymes to return metabolites involved in the same chemical reactions.
 Again, using IDs is preferred over use of names.
-For Rhea, only UniProt (for proteins) and ChEBI (for metabolites) IDs are supported.
-Other ID types are supported for HMDB.
+Reactions are retrieved from Rhea and HMDB.
+For Rhea queries, only UniProt (for proteins) and ChEBI (for metabolites) IDs are supported.
+Other ID types are supported for HMDB queries.

 # Input Metabolites and Proteins